GMLC-TDC/HELICS/README.md

 [1] B. Palmintier, D. Krishnamurthy, P. Top, S. Smith, J. Daily, and J. Fuller, “Design of the HELICS High-Performance Transmission-Distribution-Communication-Market Co-Simulation Framework,” in *Proc. of the 2017 Workshop on Modeling and Simulation of Cyber-Physical Energy Systems*, Pittsburgh, PA, 2017. [pre-print](https://www.nrel.gov/docs/fy17osti/67928.pdf) [published](https://ieeexplore.ieee.org/document/8064542/)

+# Release
+HELICS is distributed under the terms of the BSD-3 clause license.
+All new contributions must be made under this license.
+[LICENSE](LICENSE)

 SPDX-License-Identifier: BSD-3-Clause

+portions of the code written by LLNL with release number LLNL-CODE-739319